dbohn0824/UMW-SERVE-2025/README.md

   - User - Create a user for the database by either selecting the 'Create User' button under the Users tab, or by selecting the 'Add New User' button from the newly created database under the Databases tab.
 User name is auto-generated and can be changed  if you like.
   - Password - Created when user is created.
 Password is auto generated and can be changed if you like.
 4. Access the newly created database by navigating to the PHPMyAdmin tab and selecting the 'Access PHPMyAdmin' button.
 This will redirect you to the PHPMyAdmin page for the database you just created.
 Navigate to the new database by selecting it from the database list on the left side of the page.
 5. Select the 'Import' option from the database options at the top of the page.
-Select the 'Choose File' button and import the "vms.sql" file from your software files.
+Select the 'Choose File' button and import the "serve.sql" file from your software files.
   - Ensure that you're keeping your .sql file up to date in order to reduce errors in your Siteground code.
 Keep in mind that Siteground is case-sensitive, and your database names in the Siteground files must be identical to the database names in the database.
 6. Navigate to the 'dbInfo.php' page in your Siteground files.
 Inside the connect() function, you will see a series of PHP variables. ($host, $database, $user, $pass) Change the server name in the 'if' statement to the name of your server, and change the $database, $user, and $pass variables to the database name, user name, and password that you created in step 3.